hindu-comm/weblogs/manasataramgini/2014/09/2014-09-14_the-fifth-story.md

 enlightenment, as in the Abbasid Caliphate, could happen only if pretasādhaka-s remained behind with their marūnmatta brethren.
-We were blamed as being neo-Nazis, frivolous idiots, or both and threatened with summary expulsion from the debate unless we shut our mouths\!”
+We were blamed as being neo-Nazis, frivolous idiots, or both and threatened with summary expulsion from the debate unless we shut our mouths!”

 Vrishchika taking her tablet out of her bag glanced at it and remarked:
 “Hey, see I just got this message – śrī Ram-mandir Mishra calls for